cpwan/The-throwing-the-birds-game-3D/README.md

 one for the sling (SlingSubSim), one for the bird (BirdSubSim) and one for the obstacles and floor (ObstacleSubSim).

-This way, all contributors can work on different simulations without touching producing merge conflicts.
+This way, all contributors can work on different simulations without producing merge conflicts.

 All meshes are loaded as rigid bodies, the collision system between differen